 As I sat in bed, nervously chewing my lip, obsessing over the seconds as they trickled by, I tried to prepare myself for a rejection or a deferral from my top college choice.
 I had spent the last few weeks attempting to harden myself to the idea.
 I’d been very cautious about telling people where I had applied.
 Only my closest friends knew where I had applied ED (Early Decision), and for that at least, I am grateful.
 However, despite everything, I still believed that I’d be accepted.

 So, when the clock struck 8:00 p.m., I kicked my family out of my room and logged onto my school portal.
 It took a moment before I was ready to click the link for my admission decision, but when I did, I read the first sentence of the four-paragraph message.
 My college application had been deferred.

-Sighing loudly to alert my parents, huddled outside my door, I quickly relayed the news and asked to be left alone.
-Heaviness weighed down my limbs, and the mixture of fury and disappointment fought for dominance.
+Sighing loudly to alert my parents who were huddled outside my door, I quickly relayed the news and asked to be left alone.
+Heaviness weighed down my limbs, and fury and disappointment fought for dominance.

 My College Application, Deferred

 In order to get into college, I had sacrificed a great deal of my social life to school, debate, sports, and various other activities.
 My last five summers included two internships, two jobs, and six weeks of extra classes.
 For a while, I had envisioned all of this coming together, like a great tidal wave to push me toward my reward: an acceptance letter to my dream school.

 Awash in negativity, I just wanted to ignore everything and go to sleep.
 Unfortunately, this is not how the world works.
 Something did pull me out of my trance.
 It was the realization that I still had a paper due the next morning.
 That life was going to continue regardless of how I felt.
 So, I sat down, researched the Dayton Accords, emailed my college counselor, and tried not to dwell on my deferral.